 Are bamboo coffee cups biodegradable?

 While bamboo is a natural and renewable resource, the process of breaking down its fibers to make products like coffee cups requires chemicals and high amounts of energy.
 This reduces the overall biodegradability of bamboo cups.
-Additionally, bamboo cups cannot be recycled, further contributing to environmental waste.
+Bamboo cups cannot be recycled, further contributing to environmental waste so it might be best to opt for other reusable coffee cups which are more sustainable.

 What are some sustainable alternatives to bamboo coffee cups?